developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 Check ISBT Table - The ISBT specification includes a table that lists several types of ISBT bar codes that are commonly used in pairs.
 If ISBT128 Concat Mode is set, enable Check ISBT Table to concatenate only those pairs found in this table.
 Other types of ISBT codes are not concatenated.
 A check in the checkbox indicates that redundancy is enabled (default - disabled).
 Security Level - The scanner offers four levels of decode security for Code 128 bar codes.
 Select increasing levels of security for decreasing levels of bar code quality.
 There is an inverse relationship between security and scanner aggressiveness, so choose only that level of security necessary for any given application.
 ·        Security Level 0 - This setting allows the scanner to operate in its most aggressive state, while providing sufficient security in decoding most “in-spec” bar codes.
-·        Security Level 1 - This setting eliminates most misdecodes (default).
+·        Security Level 1 - This setting eliminates most mis-decodes (default).
-·        Security Level 2 - Select this option if Security level 1 fails to eliminate misdecodes.
+·        Security Level 2 - Select this option if Security level 1 fails to eliminate mis-decodes.
-·        Security Level 3 - If Security Level 2 is selected and misdecodes still occur, select this security level.
+·        Security Level 3 - If Security Level 2 is selected and mis-decodes still occur, select this security level.
 Be advised, selecting this option is an extreme measure against mis-decoding severely out of spec bar codes.
 Selecting this level of security significantly impairs the decoding ability of the scanner.
 If this level of security is needed, try to improve the quality of the bar codes.

 Composite AB